 The third type of class is the Power and Speed class.
 This competition comprises two phases run without interruption, each at an identical or different speed, the finishing line for the first phase being identical with the starting line for the second phase.

 The first phase is a course of 8 to 9 obstacles with or without combinations.
 The second phase takes place over 4 to 6 obstacles, which may include one combination.
 Competitors penalized in the first phase are halted by ringing the bell after they have jumped the last obstacle or when the time allowed for the first phase has been exceeded, after crossing the finishing line of the first phase.
 They must stop after crossing the first finishing line.
 Competitors not penalized in the first phase continue the course, which finishes, after crossing the second finishing line.Competitors stopped after the first phase may only be placed after competitors who have taken part in both phases.

-In order to qualify for the Finals competition in August, the horse and rider combination must have completed one class at once qualifing competition without being eliminated.
+In order to qualify for the Finals competition, the horse and rider combination must have completed one class at once qualifing competition without being eliminated.